-Anyone who is a member of the Society or who represents one of the Society Sections.
+Anyone who is a member of NHSN.

 The Dickinson Memorial Fund usually has around £1-2,000 per year to award in grants.
-From this we expect to fund at least 2 or 3 projects, as a result we rarely provide a grant of more than £1,000.
+From this, we expect to fund at least 2 or 3 projects.
+As a result, we rarely provide a grant of more than £1,000.

 Philip Hamner was awarded £375 to purchase materials to build and install large nest boxes for Owls, Kestrels and Goldeneye.

 Sacha Elliot, working on behalf of Friends of Tanfield Lea, was awarded grant support to purchase vital equipment used to monitor Great Crested Newt populations, and equipment necessary for habitat management.

 The North East Beached Birds Survey (NEBBS) was awarded £200 for the preservation and mounting of some beached bird specimens.
 These are used by NEBBS for educational purposes – to illustrate the birds they find washed up on our beaches and help explain to people about pollution, food, migration and the weather.
 These specimens are available for use by the Learning Team in the Great North Museum: Hancock.